 - A client, usually an association, corporation or other organization, “hosts” the event.
 Client leadership and staff often make multiple advance visits to the convention city.

-- Sometimes a separate show management firm, hired by the client, runs the event, or just the tradeshow component of the convention.
+- Commonly, a separate show management firm, hired by the client, runs the event, or just the tradeshow component of the convention.

 - Sometimes a meeting planner, hired by the client, coordinates meetings, seminars and workshops.